morganwdavis/freebsd-digitalocean/README.md

 7. If all looks good, you can restart the droplet

-**Hint:** sshd is configured to allow root-login with ssh-keys; so no additional user is needed.
-However, it is highly recommended to add a normal user and disable ssh root login.
+**Hint:** By default, sshd is configured to disallow root login, even with ssh-keys; so it is necessary to add a normal user for SSH access.
+It is highly recommended to continue disabling SSH root login and use a non-root user with sudo privileges for better security.

 ## Zero Downtime Network Updates